tbesson25/simulating_emissions_from_an_aircraft_engine/README.md

 Results, plots and statistical analysis
 ```

-Not every step is necessarily used by every analysis script.
+## Model Components

+### Turbofan cycle analysis

+The model includes thermodynamic calculations for the main turbofan engine stations and components, including the fan, compressor, combustor, turbines and nozzles.

+The cycle model uses the relevant thermodynamic and component performance parameters to calculate engine performance quantities under the specified operating conditions.

+### Operating-point analysis

+The model can evaluate engine performance at defined operating points representing different flight or engine conditions.

+### Off-design analysis

+An off-design modelling framework is included to evaluate engine behaviour away from the design condition.

+The off-design calculation includes a simultaneous solution involving fan pressure ratio and turbine inlet temperature, together with the associated numerical solver.

+### Emissions analysis

+The model estimates emissions-related quantities and allows the results to be compared with available ICAO reference data.

+### Statistical analysis

+Statistical analysis is used to quantify the agreement between model predictions and reference data.

+## Reference Data

+The repository contains engine and ICAO reference datasets used for model development and validation.

+Where reference data are unavailable, additional engine data or assumptions may be required.
+These cases are handled through dedicated data modules.

+The assumptions and data sources used in the model are described in greater detail in the associated MSc project report.

 ## Results

-The code produces engine performance and fuel-flow results, emissions-related results, comparisons with ICAO reference data, mission-level results, plots, tables and statistical analysis.

-The exact results produced depend on the main script being run and the selected engine configurations and operating conditions.
+The model produces:

+* engine performance results;
+* fuel-flow predictions;
+* emissions-related results;
+* comparisons with ICAO reference data;
+* multi-engine comparisons;
+* mission-level results;
+* statistical validation metrics;
+* plots; and
+* results tables.

+The `results_*_helpers.py` modules provide supporting functions for processing and visualising these results.

 ## Project context

-This code was developed as part of an MSc research project in Advanced Aeronautical Engineering at Imperial College London.
+This repository contains code developed as part of an MSc research project in Advanced Aeronautical Engineering at Imperial College London.

+The project focuses on turbofan engine performance and emissions modelling, with particular emphasis on the development of a Python-based computational framework and validation against available reference data.

-For the theoretical background, modelling assumptions, methodology and detailed discussion of the results, please refer to the associated MSc project report.
+For a detailed description of the theoretical background, modelling assumptions, methodology and results, please refer to the associated project report.

 ## Author